ocfl-archive/gocfl/docs/NNNN-gocfl-extension-manager.md

 > One core assumption is, that the OCFL object is written as single data stream.
-> This means, that there is no possibility to access already written content reading or updating.
+> This means, that there is no possibility to access already written content for reading or updating.

 There are two functionalities provided by this extension: